doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 ##Dependency Model API

-When a project is built to have an entry point and to preserve its compilation context, as needed by the main application to be executed and e.g to compile razor views, a bigger assembly is generated and also a `{project}.deps.json` file.
+When a project is built to have an entry point and to preserve its compilation context, as needed by the main application to be executed and to compile razor views, a bigger assembly is generated and also a `{project}.deps.json` file.
 Then we can use the Dependency Model API to retrieve dependencies through this `.deps.json` file.
 It is less powerful than the Project Model because assets are not fully resolved (e.g by providing only relative paths).
 It doesn't rely on the presence of the 2 project json files but it needs the related `.deps.json` file and a bigger assembly has been generated.

 ##Library contexts